How to Find the History of Your House

 Advertisement

 Finding out the history of your home can be a little tricky.
 In the days of the Internet, we're used to having information at our fingertips on command.
-But despite everything the Web gives us, there still aren't a lot of old public records online.
+But it may be more challenging than Googling "what's the history of my house", as many old public records are still not online.
 There are multiple sites on the Internet that demystify the process in a particular city or town, but tracking down the information requires some tenacity and good old-fashioned legwork.
 So it's time to brush up on the Dewey Decimal system and get to work.

 Advertisement